etchteam/recycling-locator-widget/contributing.md

 ## Get started

 Before starting, you will need access to [recycle locator proxy](https://github.com/etchteam/recycle-locator) and have it running locally.
+Alternatively, you can use the UAT proxy.

 Make sure you're using the right node version